-Interest incurred on funds borrowed to finance capital projects is capitalized, until the project under construction is ready for its intended use.
-The amount of interest capitalized for the six months ended June 30, 2014 and the year ended December 31, 2013, was \$0.2 million and \$18 million, respectively.
+Interest incurred on funds borrowed to finance capital projects is capitalized until the project under construction is ready for its intended use.
+The amount of interest capitalized for the year ended December 31, 2013 was \$18 million.
+There was no interest capitalized for the nine months ended September 30, 2014.